 These Bloody Cups are filled with a raspberry sauce – making it the perfect treat for Halloween!
-They are vegan, gluten-free and only need 3 ingredients!
+They are vegan, gluten-free, and you’ll only need 3 ingredients!

 How to make vegan Bloody Cups – Recipe Video (1 min)